ni-sh-a-char/Monsterrr/README.md

 ---

 ## Features

+- **Web Search & Summarization:** Instantly search the web from Discord using `!search <query or url>` or natural language.
+Monsterrr fetches, crawls, and summarizes results like ChatGPT.
 - **AI-Driven Daily Planning:** Plans and executes exactly 3 meaningful contributions per day (repo creation or feature branch).
 - **Multi-Agent Architecture:** Includes MaintainerAgent, CreatorAgent, and IdeaGeneratorAgent for full org automation.
 - **Professional Daily Status Reports:** Sends quantifiable, transparent email reports with all ideas, actions, and metrics.